A comprehensive resource for safe and responsible laser use

 Analyses and views expressed on this website are those of the editor, Patrick Murphy.

 LaserPointerSafety.com accepts limited sponsorship support from organizations and companies who share the goals listed above.
 We stress to all potential sponsors that LaserPointerSafety.com is editorially independent, and that their sponsorship will not affect the content or views posted on this website.
-Specifically, LaserPointerSafety.com does not necessarily reflect the views of the International Laser Display Association or any other sponsor or supporter.
+Specifically, LaserPointerSafety.com does not necessarily reflect the views of any sponsor, supporter or group, including the International Laser Display Association.

-Finally, neither the website’s editor nor ILDA are financially involved with laser pointer and consumer lasers.
-If laser pointers were banned, this would not affect the editor or ILDA’s day-to-day work in the area of professional laser displays.
+Finally, neither the website’s editor nor ILDA are financially involved with laser pointer and handheld lasers.
+If laser pointers were banned, this would not affect the editor or ILDA’s work which is in a very different area of lasers, that of professional light shows and displays.

 About the website editor